 Several national bike tour companies offer customised tours of popular South Island cycle trails, with Christchurch and Queenstown popular departure points for international visitors.

-There is plenty of accommodation in Cromwell, Clyde and Alexandra, all of which make great bases for Central Otago cyling adventures.
-In Cromwell, national cycle trails partner Heritage Hotels Lake Resort offers 10% discount when you use the code ‘NZCYCLE’ on booking.
-Central Otago’s popularity makes it essential to book accommodation well in advance for peak season (January–April).
+There is plenty of accommodation in Cromwell, Clyde and Alexandra, all of which make great bases for Central Otago cycling adventures.
+The region's popularity makes it advisable to book accommodation well in advance for peak season (January–April).